doriandevtech/NormandieSpots/README.md

 - MapKit

 ## Current state:
-- The v1.0.0-beta is developped and shown below 👇
+- The v1.0.0-beta is developed and shown below 👇

 ## Here are some screenshots of my app ⤵️: